nearform/the-fastify-workshop/deck.md

 # 🏆 Step 12: Database

-- Use [`fastify-postgres`](https://github.com/fastify/fastify-postgres), which allows to share the same PostgreSQL connection pool in every part of your server
+- Use [`fastify-postgres`](https://github.com/fastify/fastify-postgres), which allows to share the same PostgreSQL connection pool in every part of your server.

-- Use [`@nearform/sql`](https://github.com/nearform/sql) to create database queries using template strings without introducing SQL injection vulnerabilities
+- Use [`@nearform/sql`](https://github.com/nearform/sql) to create database queries using template strings without introducing SQL injection vulnerabilities.

 Make sure you setup the db first with: